sgolebiewski-intel/vllm/docs/source/automatic_prefix_caching/apc.rst

 What is Automatic Prefix Caching
 --------------------------------

 Automatic Prefix Caching (APC in short) caches the KV cache of existing queries, so that a new query can directly reuse the KV cache if it shares the same prefix with one of the existing queries, allowing the new query to skip the computation of the shared part.

 .. note::

-   Technical details on how vLLM implements APC are in the next page.
+   Technical details on how vLLM implements APC are on the next page.

 Enabling APC in vLLM
 --------------------

-Set ``enable_prefix_caching=True`` in vLLM engine to enable APC.
+Set ``enable_prefix_caching=True`` in the vLLM engine to enable APC.
 Here is an example:

 .. code-block:: python